Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Conclusions

 \section{Conclusions}

-This work introduces a robust and highly efficient algorithm and Fortran implementation for computing the modified Bessel functions of the first kind, \( I_{\nu} (z) \), supporting both double- and quad-precision arithmetic.
-The implementation overcomes critical limitations in existing algorithms, particularly Algorithm~644, by extending the computational domain to cover regions where Algorithm~644 fails due to its overly restrictive underflow and overflow conditions.
-Extensive accuracy verification against high-precision Maple calculations confirms that the present algorithm maintains high fidelity across a broad range of input values, with relative errors as low as \( \lesssim 10^{-26} \) in quad precision.
+This work introduces a robust, highly accurate, and efficient algorithm, along with a \texttt{Fortran} implementation, for computing the modified Bessel functions of the first kind, \( I_{\nu}(z) \), for complex arguments and both positive and \textit{negative} real orders.
+The implementation supports both double- and native quad-precision arithmetic in a compiled-language setting.
+It addresses important limitations in existing algorithms, particularly Algorithm~644, by extending the computational domain to regions where Algorithm~644 becomes unreliable.
+Extensive accuracy verification against high-precision \texttt{Maple} computations demonstrates that the present algorithm maintains high accuracy over a broad range of input values, achieving relative errors below \(10^{-26}\) in quad precision.

 A comprehensive efficiency benchmarking study further highlights the advantages of the present implementation, demonstrating its computational superiority over Algorithm~644 across all tested compilers and optimization levels.
 Execution times are consistently reduced, making the algorithm particularly valuable for large-scale simulations and high-performance computing tasks.
 The introduction of quad-precision support addresses the growing demand for increased numerical stability in scientific disciplines such as high-energy physics, astrophysics, and quantum mechanics.